BioShock: Development

-Game design
+Design

-Lead developer Ken Levine had created Irrational Games in 1997 out of former members from Looking Glass Studios.
-Their first game was System Shock 2, a sequel to Looking Glass's System Shock, and was met with critical success, though it did not prove a financial one.
-Levine had attempted to pitch a sequel to System Shock 2 to Electronic Arts, but the publisher rejected the idea based on the poor performance of the earlier game.
-Irrational would proceed to develop other games, including Freedom Force, Tribes: Vengeance, the canceled title Deep Cover, and the completed The Lost which was never released due to legal complications.
-At this point, Levine wanted to return to a game in the same style as System Shock 2, a more free-form game with strong narrative.
+Ken Levine and other members of Looking Glass Studios founded Irrational Games in 1997.
+Their first game was System Shock 2, a sequel to Looking Glass's System Shock, and was a critical, but not commercial, success.
+Levine had attempted to pitch a sequel to System Shock 2 to Electronic Arts, but the publisher rejected the idea based on System Shock 2's disappointing sales.
+Irrational developed other games, including Freedom Force, Tribes: Vengeance, the canceled title Deep Cover, and The Lost which was never released due to legal complications.
+At this point, Levine wanted to return to a more free-form game with strong narrative, in the same style as System Shock 2.

-In 2002, the team had come up with a core gameplay mechanic idea based on three groups of forces; drones that would carry a desirable resource, protectors that would guard the drones, and harvesters that would attempt to take the resource from the drones; these would eventually bear out as the Little Sisters, Big Daddies, and Splicers in the final game, but at the time of the concept, there was no set theme.
-They began working on creating a setting for the game as to be able to pitch the idea to game publishers.
-A 2002 demonstration version was based on the Unreal Engine 2 for the first Xbox.
-This demonstration was primarily set aboard a space station overtaken with genetically-mutated monsters; the main character was Carlos Cuello, a "cult deprogrammer"—a person charged with rescuing someone from a cult, and mentally and psychologically readjusting that person to a normal life.
+In 2002, the team had come up with a core gameplay mechanic idea based on three groups of forces: drones that would carry a desirable resource, protectors that would guard the drones, and harvesters that would attempt to take the resource from the drones; these would eventually turn into the Little Sisters, Big Daddies, and Splicers in the final game.
+They began working on a setting to pitch the idea to publishers.
+A 2002 demonstration version was based on the Unreal Engine 2 for the Xbox.
+This demonstration was primarily set aboard a space station overtaken with genetically mutated monsters; the main character was Carlos Cuello, a "cult deprogrammer"—a person charged with rescuing someone from a cult, and mentally and psychologically readjusting that person to a normal life.
 Ken Levine cites an example of what a cult deprogrammer does: "[There are] people who hired people to [for example] deprogram their daughter who had been in a lesbian relationship.
 They kidnap her and reprogram her, and it was a really dark person, and that was the [kind of] character that you were."
 This story would have been more political in nature, with the character hired by a Senator.
 The team collectively agreed that this game was not what they had set out to make, and were having trouble finding a publisher.
-They considered ending development, but as news about their efforts to create a spiritual successor to System Shock 2 began to appear in gaming magazines and websites, the team opted to continue development, performing a full revamp of the game.
+Levine found that publishers were wary of immersive sims as they did not sell well.
+They considered ending development, but as news about their efforts to create a spiritual successor to System Shock 2 began to appear in gaming magazines and websites, the team opted to continue development, performing a full revamp.